Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Conclusions

 We tested the performance of our aggregation sampling algorithm for portfolio selection problems using both the exact non-risk region and the conservative risk region for monotonic loss functions.
-This demonstrated a significant improvement on the performance of basic sampling, particularly when an exact non-risk region was used.
+This demonstrated a significant improvement on the performance of standard Monte Carlo sampling, particularly when an exact non-risk region was used.

 The methodology has much potential.
 For some small to moderately-sized network design problems this methodology could yield much better solutions.
-In particular the methodology is agnostic to the presence of integer variables, and so this methodology could be used to solve difficult integer programs.
+In particular the methodology is agnostic to the presence of integer variables, and so could be used to solve difficult mixed integer programs.

-In the paper \cite{Fairbrother15b} we demonstrate that our methodology may be applied to more difficult and realistic portfolio selection problems such as those involving integer variables, and for which the asset returns are no longer elliptically distributed.
+In our follow-up paper \cite{Fairbrother15b} we demonstrate that our methodology may be applied to more difficult and realistic portfolio selection problems such as those involving integer variables, and for which the asset returns are no longer elliptically distributed.
 In the same paper we also discuss some of the technical issues involved in applying the method, such as finding the conic hull of the feasible region, and methods of projecting points onto this.
 We also investigate the use of artificial constraints as a way of making our methodology more effective.